artsy/atomic-store/README.md

 ## Integrating into a project

-Eventually, this will be published to a public Maven repository for proper versioning, but at the moment, it can be included within another project directly via Github:
+Eventually, this will be published to a public Maven repository for proper versioning, but at the moment, it can be included within another project directly via GitHub:

 ```
 RootProject(uri("git://github.com/artsy/atomic-store.git"))